vasalf/cheburashka/README.md

 ## Usage

-This solver is participating in PACE 2019, so the input and output formats are as described on the [challenge website](https://pacechallenge.org/2019/vc/vc_format/).
+This solver is participating in PACE 2019, so the input and output formats are as described at the [challenge website](https://pacechallenge.org/2019/vc/vc_format/).

 ### Example: